rsksmart/devportal/docs/04-resources/02-contribute/hacktivator-program.md

       Expanding into more complex aspects of Rootstock development and sharing best practices.

       **Contribution Ideas:**

-        A. Exploring complex concepts and how they enhance scalability on Rootstock.
+        * Exploring complex concepts and how they enhance scalability on Rootstock.

-        B. Discussing security considerations in smart contract development and best practices to avoid vulnerabilities.
+        * Discussing security considerations in smart contract development and best practices to avoid vulnerabilities.

-        C. Exploring advanced topics like decentralized finance (DeFi), Runes, Ordinals, BITVMX, and their potential applications on Rootstock.
+        * Exploring advanced topics like decentralized finance (DeFi), Runes, Ordinals, BITVMX, and their potential applications on Rootstock.
     </Accordion.Body>
   </Accordion.Item>
 </Accordion>